Angryrou/UDAO2022/docs/optimization/README.md

 Within the `moo` package, the `generic_moo` provides the entry point of all moo algorithms.
 The `base_moo` is the base API includes abstract methods, and all APIs of MOO algorithms extend this API.
 `weighted_sum`, `progressive_frontier`, `evolutionary`, `mobo`(Multi-Objective Bayesian Optimization (MOBO), `normalized_normal_constraint` are MOO algorithms supported in the `optimization` package.

-Within the `solver` package, the base_solver provides the base API includes abstract methods, and all solver APIs extend this API.
+Within the `solver` package, the `base_solver` provides the base API includes abstract methods, and all solver APIs extend this API.
 `grid_search`, `random_sampler`, `mogd` (Multi-Objective Gradient Descent (MOGD)) are solvers supported in the `optimization` package.

+Within the `model` package, the `base_model` provides the base API includes abstract methods used in predictive models.

 ## MOO Algorithms with Examples